JonGudenzi/Work_Day_Scheduler/README.md

 <br>
 <br>
 <br>
 Text can be entered in each hour block.
-This is where you can right your things to-do for that hour
+This is where you can write your things to-do for that hour
 <br>
 <img src="images\text.PNG" height = "150px" width = "600px">
 <br>